Non-equilibrium pathways between cluster morphologies in active phase separation: necking, rupture and cavitation: Discussion and outlook

 There are several possible routes towards a more detailed understanding of these transition pathways in MIPS.
 For further numerical work on this model, we expect the most fruitful direction to be development of new order parameters that can capture the reaction coordinates: this would improve the efficiency of the FFS algorithm so that more data would be available, and characterisation of a good reaction co-ordinate would also yield extra insight into the transition.
 Other options would be to work on a fluctuating hydrodynamics description of a simlar ALG, similar to~\cite{mason2023exact}, which would allow numerical calculations at continuum level.
 Alternatively one might work on field-theoretic models such as active model B+~\cite{Wittkowski2014,tjhung2018cluster}.
+Such calculations are theoretically challenging but they have the advantage of working with continuous density fields, which avoids the large computational cost of FFS for the ALG, which is built on stochastic simulation of large numbers of microscopic particles.
+This would facilitate a more comprehensive survey of parameter space.
 Comparison of these different MIPS systems would clarify which of the current results are generic and which are unique to the specific model considered here.

 Finally, we note that the role of vapour ``bubbles'' inside the liquid is consistent with their presence in other aspects of active-matter physics including bubbly phase separation~\cite{tjhung2018cluster, shi2020self, fausti2024statistical}, which has also been observed previously in the typical behaviour of this ALG model~\cite{yao2025interfacial}.
 The results of this work emphasize that even if the typical behaviour of phase separated states does not exhibit bubbles, rare events in such systems may still be mediated by bubbly mechanisms.
 (We also recall that the observation of bubbles depends significantly on system size in the ALG~\cite{yao2025interfacial} and elsewhere~\cite{shi2020self}, so it would be interesting to explore in more detail the system-size dependence of this mechanism.)
 There has been recent progress understanding nucleation in MIPS states~\cite{cates2023classical}; results for that case might help to quantify the probability of the mechanism shown in Fig.~\ref{fig:B2snaps}, and to test whether it also appears in field-theoretic models such as active model B+~\cite{tjhung2018cluster}.